elegant-scipy/elegant-scipy/sphinx/content/ch8.md

                    c.filter(is_nucleotide))
 ```

-## Back to counting k-mers
+## Back to counting $k$-mers

-Okay, so now we've got our heads around curried, let's get back to our k-mer counting code.
+Okay, so now we've got our heads around curried, let's get back to our $k$-mer counting code.
 Here's that code again that used those curried functions:

 ```python